amw-zero/concerning_quality/_posts/2021-12-26-quality-and-paradigm.md

 [^fn3]: Compiled with `clang -S` on an M1 Macbook

 [^fn4]: Here, I'm saying that math is a superset of logic for convenience.
 The difference has been debated [for quite some time](https://www.memoriapress.com/articles/logic-not-math/), but since math requires logical reasoning in the form of proofs it's simpler to refer to math instead of always saying "math and logic."
 I acknowledge this might be heretical.

+[^fn5]: From [Automated proof-producing abstraction of C code](https://unsworks.unsw.edu.au/fapi/datastream/unsworks:13743/SOURCE02?view=true), David Greenaway's PhD's thesis.

+[^fn6]: This is something that some dependently typed languages can check at compile-time which is certainly an interesting path to continue to research.
+It's not a silver bullet either, though, because of practical limitations of what types can be expressed and checked.
+This tends to come down to a matter of taste, and for me, the jury is still out on the practical utility of dependently typed languages, even though some amazing work has been done in that area.
+Suffice it to say, formal reasoning and verification can be done absolutely be done without them.